My interest and overall obsession with personal finance has led to my habit of talking with others about their own financial journey as well.

 His response reminded me that Warren Buffet's advice was probably not needed, as the shop owner had already figured out how to obtain assets, run their business and sometimes additional businesses.
 The idea of buying company stock that they don't actually run and control probably seems completely foreign to them.

 I believe you can learn a lot by simply talking to people who have achieved success, whether it's a small business owner or real estate mogul.
 What I find even more interesting is the paths taken by the offspring of these small business owners.
 Some of them follow in their parent's footsteps and manage the family business, or move into completely different industries and become successful through their own small business creation ventures.
-This related subject on the offspring of immigrants is another topic I will cover at a later date.
-Perhaps it's just my perception, but I find that the children of immigrants can be less forthcoming than their parents on the topics of business and personal finance, so I'll need more time to gather information on that future topic.
+Perhaps it's just my approach to learning, but asking people about their business- success or failures is a good way to learn.

 Building Wealth Knowledge Every Day